dotenv-org/dotenv-vault-ruby/README.md

 #### What happens if `DOTENV_KEY` is not set?

 Dotenv Vault gracefully falls back to [dotenv](https://github.com/bkeepers/dotenv) when `DOTENV_KEY` is not set.
-This is useful for development.
+This is the default for development so that you can focus on editing your `.env` file and save the `build` command until you are ready to deploy those environment variables changes.

 #### Should I commit my `.env` file?